Legalisation & eligibility

 Normally, it is a stamp from the Embassy or Consulate.
 If your legalization was carried out by the Ministry of Education, then the stamp will indicate the name of the institution.
 Please note that we do not accept legalizations from the Ministry of Foreign Affairs.

-If a country in which a given document was issued is a party to The Hague Convention of 5 October 1961, legalisation is replaced by an apostille.
+If a country in which given document was issued is a party to The Hague Convention of 5 October 1961, legalisation is replaced by an apostille.
+The apostille authenticates documents for use in foreign countries.

-The list of countries which signed to The Hague Convention can be found on HCCH WEBSITE On this website you can also check where you can obtain an apostille.
+The list of countries which signed to The Hague Convention can be found at:

 Kurs przygotowawczy